Skip to content

 • Mosquitos during the night (which is pretty normal for fields, especially in MN)

-• The Parking lot is aligned with the ceremony aisle and thus could be in your picture background.
+• The parking lot is aligned with the ceremony aisle and thus could be in your picture background.

 What to consider regarding vineyard ceremonies